Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

 \subsubsection{Dense Alignment Task}

 As shown in Fig. \ref{fig:framework}, we introduce a dense alignment task to fine-tune the VLM under the supervision of pseudo dense score map $S\in \mathbb{R}^{HW \times |C|}$, where $C$ denotes the all categories, including multi dataset categories, and $|C|$ represents the number of $C$.
 The $S$ is generated by calculating the similarity of pixel-wise visual embeddings of input image $X\in \mathbb{R}^{HW}$ with each category via the original VLM.
-Specifically, we first compute the dense visual embeddings $\Phi_v(X)\in \mathbb{R}^{HW \times D}$ and the text embeddings $\Phi_t(C)\in \mathbb{R}^{|C| \times D}$.
-The dense score map $S$ is calculated by: